Mannitol (By injection)

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- No increase in passing urine, trouble passing urine, or a decrease in how much or how often you pass urine.
+- No increase in passing urine, trouble passing urine, or a decrease in how much or how often you urinate, cloudy or bloody urine

 If you notice these less serious side effects, talk with your doctor:

 - Pain, itching, burning, swelling, or a lump under your skin where the needle is placed